 Lucy has been a studio based artist since 1995.
 She was artist-in-residence in East London, at St John on Bethnal Green from 2000 until 2005 and at St Paul's Bow Common Lane in 2008 and 2009.
 She is currently based in her studio in Hastings.

-Her work is centred around the themes of science, spirituality and the Irish landscape that she grew up in.
-Recently Lucy has been exploring her interest in the relationships between music & painting and seascape & landscape.
-Currently she is exploring recurring themes of family life through drawing.
-She uses drawing, paint, printmaking, paper, fabric and sewn elements in creating her art and continues to develop her artistic practice and exhibit.
+Her work is centred around the themes of science, spirituality, the Irish landscape that she grew up with, personal narrative, family life, the human body, the deep feminine and recently, James Joyce's Ulysses.
+She uses drawing, paint, printmaking, paper, fabric and sewn elements in creating her art.

 Lucy is also engaged in various art projects and educational activities working with both adults and children.